|Major Groups > Gilled Mushrooms > Pale-Spored > Tricholoma > Tricholoma pardinum|

-Tricholoma pardinum is a large, attractive Tricholoma found under conifers in northern and montane North America--and under hardwoods in coastal California.
-Its overall appearance, mealy odor, and fairly large size make it very similar to Tricholoma venenatum--a slightly paler, somewhat less scaly, hardwood-loving species that also differs microscopically.
+Tricholoma pardinum is a large, attractive Tricholoma found under conifers in northern and montane North America—and under hardwoods in coastal California.
+Its overall appearance, mealy odor, and fairly large size make it very similar to Tricholoma venenatum, which is a slightly paler, somewhat less scaly, hardwood-loving species.

-Cap: 2-15 cm; broadly convex, flat, or broadly bell-shaped; dry; brown to gray-brown when unexpanded, but soon whitish to pale grayish brown underneath small, regularly scattered, brown scales.
+Cap: 4–15 cm; broadly convex, flat, or broadly bell-shaped; dry; grayish brown when unexpanded, but soon becoming whitish to pale grayish brown underneath small, regularly scattered, gray-brown to nearly black scales.

-Flesh: Firm; white to pale grayish; not changing on exposure.
+Flesh: Thick and firm; white to pale grayish; not changing when sliced.

 Odor and Taste: Mealy.